About

 Instructions:

 • Measure out all the ingredients for the dough.
-Separate the milk into two ½ cup portions.
-Place ½ cup of milk in a small saucepan, and the other ½ cup in the mixer bowl.
+Separate the milk into two portions.
+Place 120 mL / ½ cup of milk in a small saucepan.

 Making tangzhong

-• Take 2 ½ tbsp (about 25 g) of the measured AP flour, and whisk it into the milk in the saucepan.
+• Take 2 ½ tbsp (about 25 g) of the measured AP flour and whisk it into the milk in the saucepan.
 Make sure the flour-milk mix is completely smooth, with no lumps.

 Flour paste for the crosses (prepare this while hot cross buns are proofing for the final time)